tcox17/Bachelor_Project/README.md

 * Interaction term between age & sex of contestant <br />

 **Modeling** <br />
 To predict the likeliness of a given contestant winning a season, we used a logistic regression algorithm trained with previous seasons, tested on season 17, and deployed on season 18, the most recent season.
-The independent variables used were age, age difference, same region, and an interaction term between age and gender.
+The independent variables used were age, age difference, same region, and an interaction term between age and sex.

 **Evaluation** <br />